-- The 2008 Ski-Doo snowmobile must be purchased as new and unused by its first owner from a BRP distributor/dealer authorized to distribute Ski-Doo snowmobiles in the country in which the sale occurred ("BRP distributor/ dealer"); - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized BRP distributor/dealer; - The 2008 Ski-Doo snowmobile must be purchased in the country or union of countries in which the purchaser resides.

-• Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
+- The 2009 Ski-Doo snowmobile must be purchased as new and unused by its first owner from a BRP distributor/dealer authorized to distribute Ski-Doo snowmobiles in the country in which the sale occurred ("BRP distributor/ dealer"); - The BRP specified pre-delivery inspection process must be completed and documented; - The product must have undergone proper registration by an authorized BRP distributor/dealer; - The 2009 Ski-Doo snowmobile must be purchased in the country in which the purchaser resides; - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.